What is Paddle?

 Can I access my documents offline?

-You can access documents within your SOS section (information that would be useful to you in an emergency) offline.
+You can access any documents that you have uploaded to the SOS section of Paddle at any time.
+This section of the app will also include additional sources of support.
 You need to be online to access all other sections of the app.

 What if I lose my phone?

-Access to data within your app will be protected via your PIN, and you will still be able to access your Paddle files via the web-based version of the app.
-You can also install Paddle on a new device if appropriate.
+Access to the app itself and data within your app is protected via your PIN.
+If you lose your phone, you’ll still be able to access your Paddle data via the web-based version of the app and you can install Paddle on a new device if appropriate.

 What if I no longer wish to use Paddle?